Lachlan-Mayne/english-notes/nickNotes/Business Task.md

 #### Executive Summary:

-This report will explain the operations management at Qantas with reference to their relevant operations strategies and
+This report will explain the operations management at Qantas with reference to their relevant operations strategies such as Technology and Supply chain management.
+It will asses the advantages and disadvantages of outsourcing

 #### 1. Operations Strategies